writememe/BlgNetAutoSol/3_Data_Models/README.md

 ### Learnings

+Reflecting on the learning that I have made between module two and module three, I have been able to upskill my playbooks in the following areas:

-- Checking for directories, cleaning up directories and creation of non-existent directories
+- Checking for directories, cleaning up directories and creation of non-existent directories.
+This allows the playbooks to be more dynamic and graceful.
-- Learned usage of Jinja2 templates
+- Implemented usage of Jinja2 templates, to provide the appropriate level of abstraction for the end user.
-- Learned usage of Ansible roles
-- Trialling tags
-- Data modelling and the pitfalls
+- Implemented usage of Ansible roles, which cut the volume of code in the main playbook.
+In addition, this allows me to reuse these roles in future playbooks, or extend the code to include other roles.
+- Trialling the implementation of tags.
+In the playbooks I've written, I need to consider them again before using them as a reliable function.

+Finally, it wasn't all skittles and rainbows.
+I learned some other valuable lessons which were equally important as well as challenging.

+- Jinja2 is useful, but coming from a Python background it's somewhat limited.
+I was wary of not making crazy templates to cover corner cases.
+I'm sure the more Jinja2 I use, the more graceful and elegant my solutions will be.

+- Ivan wasn't mucking around when he said you will throw out your first data model.
+I threw out a few, tweaked some more and at times wasn't getting anywhere fast.